 (1) Driver with most points won at their nine (9) best races wins tie.

 (2) Driver with most points won at their ten (10) best races wins tie.

 (3) Apply tiebreaker points from scored races as follows: winner 5 points; runner-up 3; semi-finalist 2; quarter-finalist 1.
 Driver with most points wins tie.

 (4) Best points finish at final series race wins tie.
 If still tied race before final race best points finish wins tie.
 If still tied second race before final race wins tie, etc.

 (5) Scored events average final qualifying E.T wins tie breaker.

 (6) Should a tie still exist after following above tie-breaker, Co-Champions will be named.

-10. DIVISION CHAMPION: The 2018 JEGS Super Quick Champion will earn $2,000 cash courtesy of JEGS High Performance, an NHRA championís trophy and an NHRA Gold Card good for the 2019 JEGS Super Quick Series.
+10. DIVISION CHAMPION: The 2022 JEGS Super Quick Champion will earn $2,000 cash courtesy of JEGS High Performance, an NHRA championís trophy, jacket and an NHRA Gold Card good for the 2023 JEGS Super Quick Series.
 The pointís runner-up will receive $1,000 and the third place finisher will receive $500.
 All year-end awards will be presented at the annual Division III "Land of the Winners" Awards Banquet.